purdue-cs193-fall-2019/homework-1-twiegan/index.md

 ## Header 2
 ### Header 3

-- Bulleted
-- List

-1. Numbered
-2. List
+- This is Thomas Wiegand's GitHub website

+1. Wow this is incredible

 **Bold** and _Italic_ and `Code` text